F1rst-Unicorn/tiny-auth/doc/store.md

     base: /etc/tiny-auth/store
 ```

-Below the base directory defined in the configuration, tiny-auth expects two
+Below the base directory defined in the configuration, tiny-auth expects
-directories `users/` and `clients/`.
-Both contain yaml files where one file
+three directories `users/`, `clients/` and `scopes/`.
+All contain yaml files
-represents one user or client, respectively.
+where one file represents one entity, respectively.

 ### User Configuration